Hotels near Alpine County Community Day School

 Are there upscale or luxury hotels near Alpine County Community Day School?

 Several upscale hotels are available near Alpine County Community Day School.
-Hilton Vacation Club Tahoe Seasons Lake Tahoe (28.72 mi) offers on-site dining, room service, and a pool.
-Holiday Inn Club Vacations Tahoe Ridge Resort by IHG (30.09 mi) offers on-site dining and a pool.
-Courtyard by Marriott Carson City (30.17 mi) offers on-site dining, room service, and a pool.
+Hilton Vacation Club Tahoe Seasons Lake Tahoe (28.72 mi, from $127/night), Courtyard by Marriott Carson City (30.17 mi, from $210/night), and Holiday Inn Club Vacations Tahoe Ridge Resort by IHG (30.09 mi, from $79/night) all offer on-site dining and a pool.
+Hilton Vacation Club Tahoe Seasons Lake Tahoe also has room service.
+Courtyard by Marriott Carson City also has room service.

 Which hotels near Alpine County Community Day School offer free breakfast?